 On 17 October 2017, during the residence in Liverpool, organized by the team of Liverpool Biennial, Maria Kulikovska had been invited to deliver a lecture at the Liverpool John Moores University.
 The Ukrainian artist decided to give the lecture-performance about her art on the raft with regard to her performance-travel «Raft CrimeA», which had recently been held in Ukraine.
 The raft was a territory, which symbolically and metaphorically consisted of the performative and sculptural practice of Kulikovska of that time.

-«I tied myself up to the raft by a rope.
+«I tied myself up to the raft with a rope.
 It was specially delivered from Ukraine.
 I put on a life jacket.
-Together with the raft we were like a Joseph Beuys with his coyote: at the beginning we were not able to understand who will be dominant and who will win in the end.
+Together with the raft we were like Joseph Beuys with his coyote: at the beginning we were not able to understand who would be dominant and who would win in the end.
 In any case, my «Raft CrimeA» became part of me, we had each other's backs and had a really close relationship».

 On August 19, Maria Kulikovska and people that wish to join her performance started to go in the Dnipro River on the «Raft CrimeA» that August 25 - on the Independence Day of Ukraine - to cross the invisible water borders of the EU, to get metaphorically across them, and to continue their journey on the rivers of Europe.
 But, at down on August 25, in Vylkove, Ukraine, the «Raft CrimeA» was stopped by the State Border Guard Service of Ukraine.
 The performance ended prematurely.